-The cult of Kybele, the mother goddess of Anatolia, was brought to Athens by the fifth century B.C.
-A statue of the enthroned goddess accompanied by lions and holding a cymbal stood in the Metroon, a prominent building in the Agora–the marketplace–of Athens that served as a repository of the state archives.
-More than 100 small marble copies such as this have been found in the Agora.
+The cult of Kybele, the mother goddess of Anatolia, had been brought to Athens by the fifth century B.C.
+A statue of the enthroned goddess accompanied by lions and holding a cymbal stood in the Metroon, a prominent building in the Agora–the marketplace–of Athens.
+Over one hundred small marble copies such as this have been found in the Agora.